Our Things To Do In The Bahamas Guide

 The island nearest to the United States is Bimini.
 The island of Abaco is to the east of Grand Bahama.
 Other inhabited islands include Eleuthera, Cat Island, Crooked Island, Rum Cay, Long Island, ,Ragged Island, Acklins, Exuma, Berry Islands, San Salvador Island ,and Mayaguana.
 Nassau, capital city of the Bahamas, is located on the island of New Providence.

-The Weather In The Bahamas
+What's The Weather Like In The Bahamas?

 The weather in the Bahamas is one you can easily get used to.
 The trade winds have blessed the island with warm tropical year-round weather, with winters averaging a comfortable 70 degrees Fahrenheit and summers with high humidity at around 80–90 and with a gentle low at night of just 5 to 7 degrees.